sjwarner/setup-mac/README.md

 ## Acknowledgments

-* @jorinvo inspired this idea, and most of the code is taken from their original repo - see [here](for the original blog post)!
+* @jorinvo inspired this idea, and most of the code is taken from their original repo - see [here](https://dev.to/jorinvo/automate-your-mac-setup-and-keep-it-up-to-date-17l) for the original blog post!